onaio/onadata/install.md

 CREATE EXTENSION IF NOT EXISTS postgis
 CREATE EXTENSION IF NOT EXISTS postgis_topology;\""
 ```

+From now onwards start your DB with `docker start postgres` provided you passed the name "postgres" to Docker's `-d` option.

 ## Get the code
     git clone https://github.com/onaio/onadata.git